🎉 ThreatConnect® 7.12 is now available! We love customer feedback. Write a review of ThreatConnect and we'll give you up to $50 as a thank-you gift!

 3. Select Settings from the dropdown.

-4. Click the Sharing tab in the Folder Settings drawer.
+4. Select the Sharing tab in the Folder Settings drawer.

 5. Click Copy ID next to the text in the Feedly API Stream ID field.

-The parameters defined in Table 1 apply to the configuration parameters available when using the Feed Deployer to configure the Feedly Intelligence Engine App.
+4. Follow the instructions in Table 1 to fill out the fields in the Feed Deployer window for a deployment of the Feedly Intelligence Engine App.

 NameDescriptionRequired?